rowingdude/generateMFT/doc/usage.md

 - `mft_file_generator.py`: Handles the creation of complete MFT files.
 - `main.py`: Provides an interactive interface for generating MFT files.

+## Command-Line Options

+The MFT Test Generator now supports the following command-line options:

+- `-d, --debug`: Enable debug output.
+This will print detailed information about each record and attribute being generated.
+- `-o FILENAME, --output FILENAME`: Specify the output filename.
+Default is "test_mft.bin".
+- `-n NUM_RECORDS, --num-records NUM_RECORDS`: Specify the number of records to generate.
+Default is 1000.
+- `-e ERROR_RATE, --error-rate ERROR_RATE`: Specify the error rate (0.0 to 1.0).
+Default is 0.05 (5%).

 ## Basic Usage

 1. Ensure all the Python files are in the same directory.